mkingsnorth/starship_generator_docs/docs/troubleshooting.rst

 .. image:: images/jagged_panels.jpg

 The panelling is generated using procedural noise and can produce a jagged effect on close-up, especially on the corners of a model.
-To reduce this, look at increasing the sibdivisions on the object: See the :ref:`Panelling section<Panel Subdivisions>` in the parameters documentation.
+To reduce this, look at increasing the subdivisions on the object: See the :ref:`Panelling section<Panel Subdivisions>` in the parameters documentation.